-Heather S. Maltby is an Elder Law Attorney in St. Johns County, Florida.
+Heather S. Maltby is an Estate Planning and Probate Law Attorney in St. Johns County, Florida.

-Since becoming a member of the FL Bar, Heather has focused her practice solely on estate planning, guardianship and probate law.
-Heather provides legal counsel for individuals, families, and business owners in the creation of trusts, wills, financial and health care powers of attorney, guardianships and she assists families going through the probate process.
+Since becoming a member of the FL Bar, Heather has focused her practice solely on estate planning, probate, and guardian advocacies.
+Heather provides legal counsel for individuals, families, and business owners in the creation of trusts, wills, financial and health care powers of attorney, guardian advocacy’s and she assists families going through the probate process.

 Heather is a past President of the St. Johns County Bar Association; a Director of the Young Lawyers Section of the St. Johns County Bar Association; a committee member of United Way Emerging Leaders and a member of the Enterprising Women’s Leadership Institute.

 Heather, like her parents, grandparents and generations before, were born and raised in St. Johns County and can trace their family roots back to the beginning of St. Augustine.
 She graduated St. Augustine High School in 1998, University of North Florida in 2005 and went to law school at Florida Coastal School of Law.

 Who inspired you to become a lawyer?
 Attorney Tania Schmidt Alpers.
 In the late 1990s I saw Tania in court representing victims of domestic violence and thought she was the most brave woman I had ever seen.
 She was the lone female in the courtroom and I was in awe of her strength and confidence.
 It made me realize that I could be anything, and in that moment I knew that I wanted to be an attorney.

 How did you decide your practice area?
 And why have you chosen that?
 Estate planning, probate and guardianship are practice areas that came very naturally to me.
 My mom passed away before I began law school, so I became familiar with the probate process.
 Having been through a significant loss has enabled me to relate on a personal level with my clients in the face of tragedy.